Verbal Memory

 Factors That Affect Verbal Memory

 Verbal memory is influenced by the characteristics of words themselves, encoding strategies, and individual differences in language processing.
+Research has identified several key variables that modulate performance on word recognition tasks.

 Word Frequency